Xming

 Variable Description

-GLWIN_ENABLE_DEBUG=1 Enable debugging output at all.
+GLWIN_ENABLE_DEBUG=1 Enable debugging output.

 GLWIN_ENABLE_TRACE=1 Enable trace output.